apache/kyuubi/docs/contributing/code/building.md

 | -Pspark-3.2 | No      | 1.4.0 |
 | -Pspark-3.3 | Yes     | 1.6.0 |

-## Building with Apache dlcdn site
+## Building With Apache dlcdn Site

 By default, we use `https://archive.apache.org/dist/` to download the built-in release packages of engines, such as Spark or Flink.